How does rising atmospheric CO2 affect marine organisms?

 Click to locate material archived on our website by topic

-Temperature (Trends - Regional: Asia, China) -- Summary
+Temperature Trends (Asia: China) -- Summary

-The revisionist history of Mann et al. depicts a long nearly-linear temperature decline that ends with a dramatic post-1910 warming that, in its final two decades, takes the mean surface air temperature of the Northern Hemisphere to a level that appears unprecedented over the past millennium, while the similarly-developed temperature history of Mann and Jones (2003) extends this "unprecedentedness" back a full two millennia and claims to represent the entire earth.
-This latter climatic history of the planet was challenged by Soon and Baliunas (2003) and Soon et al. (2003a), who in turn were challenged by Mann et al. (2003a), who in turn were challenged by Soon et al. (2003b), who in turn were challenged by Mann et al. (2003b), who in turn were, well, you get the idea: the debate continues.
-In addition, the revisionist temperature history of Mann et al. was challenged on totally different grounds by McIntyre and McKittrick (2003), who in turn were challenged by Mann and others (this time on the Internet), who in turn were challenged in the same medium by McIntyre and McKitrick, and on and on it goes, again with no end in sight, but see our journal review of McIntyre and McKitrick (2005).
+This latter climatic history of the planet was challenged by Soon and Baliunas (2003) and Soon et al. (2003a), who in turn were challenged by Mann et al. (2003a), who in turn were challenged by Soon et al. (2003b), who in turn were challenged by Mann et al. (2003b), and so on, as the arguing went back-and-forth seemingly ad infinitum.
+And so the debate continues.
+In addition, the revisionist temperature history of Mann et al. was challenged on totally different grounds by McIntyre and McKittrick (2003), who in turn were challenged by Mann and others (this time on the Internet), who in turn were challenged in the same medium by McIntyre and McKitrick.
+And on and on it goes, with no end in sight; but see McIntyre and McKitrick (2005).

-Three years later, working with two hundred sets of phenological and meteorological data, Ge et al. (2003b) produced a 2000-year history of winter half-year temperature (October to April, when CO2-induced global warming is projected to be most evident) for the region of China bounded by latitudes 27 and 40°N and longitudes 107 and 120°E. In describing their results, they note that "from the beginning of the Christian era, climate became cooler at a rate of 0.17°C per century," which correlates well with the fact that this is the period of time when the planet slipped out of the Roman Warm Period and entered into the Dark Ages Cold Period, "and around the AD 490s temperature reached about 1°C lower than that of the present (the 1951-80 mean)."
+Three years later, working with fully two hundred sets of phenological and meteorological data, Ge et al. (2003b) produced a 2000-year history of winter half-year temperature (October to April, when CO2-induced global warming is projected to be most evident) for the region of China bounded by latitudes 27 and 40°N and longitudes 107 and 120°E. In describing their results, they noted that "from the beginning of the Christian era, climate became cooler at a rate of 0.17°C per century," which correlates well with the fact that this is the period of time when the planet slipped out of the Roman Warm Period and entered into the Dark Ages Cold Period, such that "around the AD 490s temperature reached about 1°C lower than that of the present (the 1951-80 mean)."
+Then, "abruptly," as they describe it, "temperature entered a warm epoch from the AD 570s to 1310s with a warming trend of 0.04°C per century," which led to a peak warmth that "was about 0.3-0.6°C higher than present for 30-year periods, but over 0.9°C warmer on a 10-year basis," which finding pretty much speaks for itself, since for a considerable amount of time during the Medieval Warm Period, this large chunk of China enjoyed greater warmer than has yet to be experienced in modern times during the winter season.

 Going backwards in time, both of the above records clearly depict the start of the Modern Warm Period, the Little Ice Age, the Medieval Warm Period, the Dark Ages Cold Period, the Roman Warm Period, and the cold climate at the start of both records.
-In light of these findings, Tan et al. conclude that "the synchronism between the two independent sun-linked climate records therefore suggests that the sun may directly couple hemispherical climate changes on centennial to millennial scales."
-In addition, the cyclical nature of the millennial-scale oscillation of climate that is evident in both climate records further suggests there is no need to invoke rising atmospheric CO2 concentrations as a cause of the development of the Modern Warm Period.
+And in light of these findings, Tan et al. concluded that "the synchronism between the two independent sun-linked climate records therefore suggests that the sun may directly couple hemispherical climate changes on centennial to millennial scales."
+In addition, the cyclical nature of the millennial-scale oscillation of climate that is evident in both climate records further suggests that there is no need to invoke rising atmospheric CO2 concentrations as a cause of the development of the Modern Warm Period.

 Utilizing the same warm-season temperature data as Ge et al. (2003b), Ge et al. (2003a) identified a millennial-scale oscillation with a periodicity of approximately 1350 years.
 Hence, to see if there was anything unusual or unnatural about the warming of the recent past, and especially the past three decades, they compared similar portions of the two most recent cycles of this natural oscillation by plotting 30-year anomalies of reconstructed temperatures from the AD 1500s-1990s against similar anomalies from the AD 150s-650s and fitting a linear regression to the resulting data.
+In so doing, they found that "the temperature anomaly in the 1980s-1990s is much higher than the regression value," stating that "if the regression value is regarded as the basic value of temperature changes in nature, the unusual high temperature in the 1980s-1990s could likely be regarded as the forcing of the greenhouse effect induced by human activities on climatic changes," which they say "coincides with the conclusion that the greenhouse effect induced by human activities has been increasing remarkably since the 1950s [as] concluded by the IPCC based on results of modeling."

 This conclusion, however, is erroneous; for there are other data points that are even further removed from the regression line than is the 1980s-1990s data point; and these more aberrant data points all occurred during the 1600s, well before any major changes in the air's CO2 concentration.
 The data point labeled 1635, for example, extends further above the regression line than does the most recent data point, while the very next data point labeled 1665 deviates the most of all, but below the regression line.
 What is more, the next data point labeled 1695 reverses course to once again extend further above the line than does the most recent data point.
 Hence, the relative warmth of the 1980s-1990s is not at all anomalous; and, therefore, it is not a manifestation of CO2-induced global warming.
 It is merely a consequence of natural climatic variability about a well-defined climatic oscillation.